Optimal training of integer-valued neural networks with mixed integer programming: Introduction

+We aim to go beyond existing work that trains BNN by training integer-valued NNs (INNs).
+To our knowledge, training INNs with MIP has not yet been researched.
+Methods to train INNs can be greatly beneficial as they have greatly reduced memory needs when compared to full-precision 32-bit NNs while still reaching close to state-of-the-art results \cite{DBLP:journals/corr/abs-1808-04752}.
+We hypothesize that training INNs with MIP can be a viable alternative to training NNs for low-memory environments, such as on drones or other portable devices.

+This article advances over the state-of-art in the literature as follows.
+First, we contribute an expandable framework to train INNs using MIP solvers.
+This framework provides flexibility such that the user can choose the range of the network's parameters to adjust the memory usage of the NN.
+Our framework can accommodate various loss functions.
+Experimental results demonstrate that our approach strongly outperforms the previous state of the art in training NN with MIP, in terms of accuracy, training time and amount of data.

+Our second contribution is to provide an optional extension to the MIP models that minimizes the size of the network while training.
+Thus our methodology results in networks that are efficient and require very minimal memory.

-This work, part of the first author's July 2020 masters thesis \citep{Tomas:thesis}, contributes an expandable framework to train NNs using MIP solvers.
-This framework provides flexibility such that the user can choose the range of the networks parameters accordingly to adjust the memory usage of the NN.
-Our proposed models can perform comparably to gradient-based methods when minimal data is available, and they can process much more data than those of \citet{DBLP:conf/cp/IcarteICCMB19}.
-This research directin can be useful for training on small datasets, and it reduces the need for hyper-parameter tuning and the practical necessity of using GPUs to train NNs.
+We demonstrate on two real-world datasets that our proposed models, solved using the Gurobi MIP solver, can perform comparably to gradient-based methods when minimal data is available.
+This can be useful for training on small datasets, and it reduces the need for hyper-parameter tuning and the practical necessity of using GPUs to train NNs.
+Going further, our third contribution is to propose a novel batch training method that is inspired by ensemble training.
+Our MIP batch training method exhibits great promise: it can handle larger amounts of data and exploits training in parallel to reduce training time.

-The paper is structured as follows.
-Section~\ref{sec:approach} describes our approach.
-Section~\ref{sec:results} presents results of two experiments.
-Section~\ref{sec:rw} positions our contribution in the literature.
-Section~\ref{sec:conc} concludes the paper by identifying future directions.
+The article is structured as follows.
+First Section~\ref{sec:approach} motivates and describes describe our approach.
+Sections~\ref{sec:expdesign} and~\ref{sec:results} presents results of three experiments.
+Following, Section~\ref{sec:rw} positions our contribution in the literature.
+Section~\ref{sec:conc} concludes by identifying future directions.

-\section{Modelling Approach}
+\section{Modelling approach}

-\citet{DBLP:conf/cp/IcarteICCMB19} find that their MIP models are limited by the amount of data they can feasibly use to train NNs.
-We aim to increase the amount of data and provide models that perform similarly to a gradient descent baseline, given a limited amount of data on which to train.
-Further, we aim to capture a range of NN loss functions.
+Prior art, the work of Icarte \etal \cite{DBLP:conf/cp/IcarteICCMB19}, finds that MIP models are limited by the amount of data they can feasibly use to train NNs.
+We aim to increase the amount of data solvers can use to train and to provide models that perform similarly to a gradient descent baseline, given a limited amount of training data.
+Further, we aim to capture a range of NN loss functions and non-binary networks.
+We then aim to simultaneously train and optimize a network's architecture.